Space-00/Ronime/README.md

 Ronime is in baby stages and I still have a lot to add to it but it is usable and pretty nice (I use it myself every day)

+*oh and some of you might say "Why didn't this guy upload the source code?" that is cause I don't wanna share the code and I just wanna share the app so that anyone enjoy anime, forget the code"*

 # ⚠ Important :

 Ronime doesn't have, at least for now, any built in vidoe player so you need to set a player in its settings